Telkom University: Rankings

+Since 2021, Telkom University has consistently ranked within the 551-600 band for Computer Science and Information Systems in the QS World University Rankings by Subject.
+In the 2024, Telkom University solidified its position as a top Indonesian university, securing the ranked 2nd spot among private institutions and the ranked 5th position overall.

+In the 2024 Times Higher Education (THE) World University Rankings by Subject, Telkom University was recognized globally in various fields.
+The university secured a ranking within the 801+ for Business and Economics, the 801-1000th band for Computer Science, and a position beyond the 1000th rank for Engineering.

 Telkom University is Indonesia's First Private University Accredited Excellent by BAN-PT, based on the Decree of the National Accreditation Board for Higher Education (BAN-PT) No. 407/SK/BAN-PT/AK-ISK/PT/2021 in 2021.
 Telkom University also received a 4 Star Rating by QS Star and is the only University that has International Information Technology Certification in Indonesia (ISO 20000-1: 2018).
 In addition, Tel-U has achieved international accreditations including ASIC, IABEE and ABEST21.

 The following is the BAN-PT accreditation for study programs at Telkom University: